listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

 Now that we've passed all the information to the LLM, we need to process the decisions that users make into actual actions.

 In this exercise, we'll be working on processing human-in-the-loop (HITL) decisions for actions like sending emails.

-## Declaring the Action-End Part
+## Declaring the `action-end` Part

 First, we need to declare our third custom data part - an `action-end` part that contains the output of the action.

 This will help us track the entire lifecycle of an action from request to completion.

-In the `chat.ts` file, we need to complete the type definition for the action-end part:
+In the `chat.ts` file, we need to complete the type definition for the `action-end` part:

 ```ts
 export type MyMessage = UIMessage<